 MHEs are not defined in the Standard Instrument LEP as a land use term and can therefore not be included in any of the zones.
-Therefore, MHEs can only be developed under the provisions of SEPP.
-The Housing SEPP permits a MHE with development consent on land for which a caravan park is permitted.
+MHEs can only be developed under the provisions of the Housing SEPP.
+The SEPP permits a MHE with development consent on land for which a caravan park is permitted.
 Section 68 of the Local Government Act 1993 requires local councils' approval to install a manufactured home on land and the Local Government Regulation 2005 sets out the design, operation, and maintenance requirements for them.

 Caravan parks are also not mandated as a permissible use within any of the zones under the Standard Instrument and it is left to the discretion of local councils to decide where they may be permitted.

-In this context, MHE are currently permissible in a wide range of zones across the city including RU2 Rural Landscape, R1 General Residential, R5 Large Lot Residential, RE1 Public Recreation, RE2 Private Recreation and SP3 Tourist zones.
-As an example, RU2 Rural Landscape zone applies to significant rural land within Maitland local government area where medium density housing outcomes are not appropriate due to the limited access to services, infrastructure, isolated locations, and flood risk.
+In this context, MHE are currently permissible in a wide range of zones across the city including RU2 Rural Landscape, RE1 Public Recreation, RE2 Private Recreation and SP3 Tourist zones.
+As an example, RU2 Rural Landscape zone applies to significant rural land within Maitland LGA where medium density housing outcomes are not appropriate due to the limited access to services, infrastructure, isolated locations and flood risk.

 Traditionally, caravan parks have provided an important source of affordable tourist accommodation.
 They have been developed in places that are appropriate for tourist purposes and which may not ideal locations for other types of housing.
-In terms of housing diversity and affordability, MHEs provide a type of housing which can be more affordable than traditional dwellings.
-Manufactured homes are becoming a more popular housing product due to technology advancements and improvements to building and construction techniques to meet changing housing needs.
+In terms of housing diversity and affordability, MHEs provide a type of housing which can be more affordable than traditional dwellings and are becoming a more popular housing product due to technology advancements and improvements to building and construction techniques to meet changing housing needs.